alabsi91/idify-react-component/README.md

 ```

 > [!WARNING]
-> Components with generic types cannot be inferred by TypeScript.
-To resolve this, use `setComponentType` as an alternative.
+> Components with generic types cannot be inferred by TypeScript correctly.
+To resolve this, add `id` to the props type.

 ```tsx
 type IDs = 'componentId' | 'componentId2'; // or just a string type